 11. Dark Green Asymmetric Bob

 Make a bold color change and rock some gorgeous jewel tones with this dark green hairstyle.
 Going a dark green like this brings some good news if you choose to dye your hair — you may not need to bleach your hair at all.
 Darker colors like this can sometimes deposit enough color while skipping the lightning step.
 However, greens and blues can be a bit temperamental, so head to your colorist for the best results.
 Flat irons or relaxers are an excellent option for super straight locks like this.
 However, be wary of relaxing and dying your hair, as both can cause damage, so use plenty of moisturizing products.
 On the other hand, a wig or weave is an excellent substitute if you want to leave your natural hair alone.

 12. Middle Part Wavy Bob

 Take a trip to Motown with this middle part wavy bob that’s reminiscent of the 60s’ musical legends, The Supremes.
 All glamour, this look features soft, loose curls with a high shine finish.
-If your hair has a naturally looser curl pattern, this should be easy to achieve.
+This should be easy to achieve if your hair has a naturally looser curl pattern.
 Just wash and condition your hair, then apply a curl enhancer and heat protector serum to the damp hair.
 Part your hair in the center, and use some high-shine oil for a smooth, shiny finish.
 Then, either air-dry your hair or gently blowdry with a diffuser.
 Depending on your curl pattern, you can even the curls out with a flat iron or curling wand.
-If you have type 4 hair with tight coils, you can still rock this look with a weave or a wig, and feel just as glamourous.
+If you have type 4 hair with tight coils, you can still rock this look with a weave or a wig and feel just as glamourous.

 13. Pastel Blue Bob